hoodiehq/editorial/README.md

 ## I have a blog post proposal!

 Well firstly, amazing! :tada: Thank you for considering writing for Hoodie :sparkling_heart:.
-If you'd like to propose a blog post, please head over to [Issues](https://github.com/hoodiehq/editorial/issues) for this repository and create a new issue for your proposal.
+If you'd like to propose a blog post, please head over to the [Issues](https://github.com/hoodiehq/editorial/issues) for this repository and create a new issue for your proposal.
 Let us know what you want to write about and we'll work with you to make it happen if it fits in Hoodie-land.
 An example of a blog post proposal is here: https://github.com/hoodiehq/editorial/issues/3.